Daniel-W1/AfriTalent/README.md

 - Writing tests
 - Refactoring code

-Before making any changes to the code, please review our [contribution guidelines](CONTRIBUTING.md) to ensure that your changes align with the project's goals and standards.

 ## Contact

 If you have any questions or concerns about the Afri Talent source code repository, please don't hesitate to [contact us](mailto:wossendaniel7@gmal.com).
 We're always happy to help!